 Query to start your SQL query.

 By default, Redash shows you a table with results of the query.
-However, you can also build rich visualizations based on your results.
+However, you can also build rich dashboards and visualizations based on your results.
 Click on

 New Visualization, and from there you can select many different visualization options, such as Bar charts, Pie charts, Scatter plots and others.
 You can also add the visualization to a dashboard that will automatically refresh as new data comes in.